JayenKerai/RabbitSimulator2020/README.md

 * Able to derive task backlog using user stories
 * Organised with what tasks were completed by whom
 ### Improvements
-* Communication - talked over eachother
+* Communication - talked over each-other
 * Initially not working as a team

 ## Sprint 2 (15.05 - 15.45 (+10mins), 27 Jan 2020)